cferdinandi/adventure/content/rules.md

 _**Don't have a D20?** [You can roll digital dice here.](https://www.wizards.com/dnd/dice/dice.htm)_

 {{<callout title="Examples">}}
-**The player is trying to convince a wealthy noble that they're a distance relative.** This is an act of deception.
+**The player is trying to convince a wealthy noble that they're a distant relative.** This is an act of deception.
 They roll a D20, and add their CHA stat.

 - On 18 or above, the noble believes them, offering them a room in their palace and a feast in their honor.
 - On a 9 to 17, the noble reluctantly believes them, but secretly sends someone to look into their background.